Navigation

 The Pivot

 The numbers kept breaking.
 Commodity products with thin margins, fulfillment costs, customer acquisition on a cold audience.
-Three weeks of modeling margins that wouldn't work was the signal: the friction wasn't execution.
+Three weeks of margin modeling kept pointing to the same answer: the friction wasn't execution.
 It was the starting point.

 RevenueProduct salesAffiliate links + brand partnerships